 Comments are always welcome.

 Using these pictures: The photographs and drawings on this site are by Christopher Bailey, who grants permission to reuse them (preferably with credit) on any noncommercial Web site.
-For print publication, most of these pictures are available as high-resolution files.
 Requests for permission to use the pictures in print, or for commercial purposes, may be made as comments, here or on the articles where the photographs appear.
+Some of the photographs have been donated to Wikimedia Commons (you can tell by the URL of the picture itself); those are all under a public-domain-equivalent license, so use them any way you like.

 Do not depreciate any pursuit which leads men to contemplate the works of their Creator.
 The Linnaean traveller has in his pursuit an object that occupies his time, and fills his mind, and satisfies his heart.
 Nor is the pleasure which he partakes in investigating the structure of a plant, less pure, or less worthy than what you derive from perusing the noblest productions of human genius.